November to Remember (1997)

-November to Remember (1997) was the fifth November to Remember professional wrestling event produced by Extreme Championship Wrestling (ECW) and the first edition of November to Remember to be broadcast on pay-per-view.
+The 1997 November to Remember was the fifth November to Remember professional wrestling event produced by Extreme Championship Wrestling (ECW) and the first edition of November to Remember to be broadcast on pay-per-view.
 The event took place on November 30, 1997 from the Golden Dome in Monaca, Pennsylvania.

 Eight professional wrestling matches were contested at the event.
 In the main event, Shane Douglas defeated Bam Bam Bigelow to win the ECW World Heavyweight Championship.
 In the penultimate matches, Sabu defeated The Sandman in a Tables & Ladders match and Tommy Dreamer faced Rob Van Dam in a Flag match.
 Taz and The F.B.I.
 (Tracy Smothers and Little Guido) successfully defended the World Television Championship and the World Tag Team Championship respectively.

 Rob Van Dam versus Tommy Dreamer was included on the 2005 WWE DVD release Rob Van Dam: One of a Kind.
 Shane Douglas versus Bam Bam Bigelow was included on the 2012 WWE DVD and Blu-ray release ECW Unreleased: Vol 1.